-Rhodes Scholarships are awarded for pursuing full-time postgraduate studies at the University of Oxford, UK.
-95 Rhodes Scholars are selected from many countries around the world annually
+Rhodes The studentships are awarded for pursuing full-time postgraduate studies at the University of Oxford, UK.
+Rhodes Scholars have selected from many countries around the world annually

-The Rhodes Scholarships are postgraduate awards supporting outstanding all-round students at the University of Oxford, and providing transformative opportunities for exceptional individuals.
+The Rhodes The studentships are postgraduate awards supporting outstanding all-round students at the University of Oxford, and providing transformative opportunities for exceptional individuals.
 The Rhodes Trust provides the Rhodes Scholarships in partnership with Second Century Founder, John McCall MacBain, and other generous benefactors.